João Félix: Senior

 On 15 March 2019, manager Fernando Santos called up Félix to the senior team for the first time, ahead of the opening UEFA Euro 2020 qualifying matches.
 During training with the national squad, Félix injured his foot and thus missed Portugal's match against Serbia on 25 March.
 Félix was also selected for the 2019 UEFA Nations League Finals squad on home soil.
 He made his international debut for the senior team on 5 June against Switzerland in the semi-finals, where he was substituted in the 71st minute of a 3–1 win.
 Four days later, Portugal defeated the Netherlands 1–0 in the tournament's final.

 Félix scored his first international goal on 5 September 2020 in a 4–1 home win over Croatia in the 2020–21 UEFA Nations League.
 He was selected for UEFA Euro 2020, replacing João Moutinho in the 55th minute in a 1–0 loss to Belgium in the round of 16 on 27 June.

 In October 2022, Félix was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
 On 25 November, Félix scored his first World Cup goal in Portugal's 3–2 group stage win against Ghana.
 On 6 December, Félix provided two assists in Portugal's 6–1 win over Switzerland in the round of 16.
 Portugal were eliminated in the quarter-finals after losing 1–0 to Morocco.

 On 11 September 2023, Félix scored the closing goal as Portugal defeated Luxembourg 9–0 at home in the UEFA Euro 2024 qualifiers, the biggest win in the team's history.
 In their quarter-final match against France in the final tournament, he was the only player to miss a penalty in the shoot-out which ended 5–3, resulting in Portugal's elimination from the tournament.

-On September 6, 2025, Félix scored a brace as Portugal defeated Armenia 5-0 in their opening match of the FIFA 2026 World Cup Qualifiers.
+On September 6, 2025, Félix scored a brace as Portugal defeated Armenia 5–0 in their opening match of the FIFA 2026 World Cup Qualifiers.

+On 19 May 2026, Félix was selected in the 26-man squad for the 2026 FIFA World Cup.